Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 - Creating Faces with shortcut :kbd:`Ctrl-LMB`, (see Fig. - Faces created with source automatically rotated)
 - Creating Faces with shortcut :kbd:`Ctrl-Shift-LMB`, (see Fig. Faces created with no source rotation)

-If you have 3 or more vertices selected, and left click with mouse while pressing :kbd:`Ctrl-LMB`, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
+If you have three or more vertices selected, and left click with mouse while pressing :kbd:`Ctrl-LMB`, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
 This operation is similar to an extrude operation, which is explained in the :doc:`Extrude </modeling/meshes/editing/duplicating/extrude>` page.